reactjs/react.dev/content/blog/2015-12-18-react-components-elements-and-instances.md

 A function component is less powerful but is simpler, and acts like a class component with just a single `render()` method.
 Unless you need features available only in a class, we encourage you to use function components instead.

+>Note
+>
+>Since React hooks have been introduced in React 16.8, now we can also handle state and custom logic during DOM node is created or destroyed.
+Check [here](/docs/hooks-intro.html) for more information.

 **However, whether functions or classes, fundamentally they are all components to React.
 They take the props as their input, and return the elements as their output.**

 ### Top-Down Reconciliation {#top-down-reconciliation}